wau/docker-nfqueue-scapy/README.md

 Note that you will need to run your `iptables` rules to send packets to the queue from within the `$CONTAINER_ID` container.

-## Other notes

-scapy is hardcoded version `2.3.2` because there is a bug in `2.3.3` causing scapy to fail on openstack deployments.
-The bug is actually upstream in openstack, and has been fixed, but this caused problems for me testing on packet.net where they have apparently not updated openstack yet.